MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deploy-via-portal.md

 If the progress doesn't appear, wait for a few minutes and then select **Refresh**.
 This page may show up as blank for an extended period of time owing to an issue in this release, but the deployment is still running if no errors show up.

 Once the deployment starts, the first step in the deployment: **Begin cloud deployment** can take 45-60 minutes to complete.
-The total deployment time for a single machine is around 1.5-2 hours while a two-node cluster takes about 2.5 hours to deploy.
+The total deployment time for a single machine is around 1.5-2 hours while a two-node system takes about 2.5 hours to deploy.

 ## Verify a successful deployment